alexfernandez/alexfernandez.github.io/2019/high-speeds.md

 Even though [conventional guns](https://en.wikipedia.org/wiki/Muzzle_velocity#Projectile_velocity) cannot go beyond 2.3 km/s,
-it is not hard to send projectiles beyond 10 km/s [using exotic guns](https://www.nytimes.com/1994/03/22/science/fastest-gun-on-earth-goals-go-beyond-planet.html).
+it is not impossible to send projectiles beyond 10 km/s [using exotic guns](https://www.nytimes.com/1994/03/22/science/fastest-gun-on-earth-goals-go-beyond-planet.html).
 To calibrate how much energy we are talking about let us look at the [collision of two satellites in 2009](https://en.wikipedia.org/wiki/2009_satellite_collision),